cy6erskunk/q-n-a/docs/Organisational-rules.md

 3 Refereeing delegate: A representative of the Refereeing Committee , appointed by the

 Executive Committee of the FIE.
-October 2024

-19

-FIE

 4 Neutral referees: At least two international referees from countries outside the region of the